Helping students with dietary restrictions make informed meal decisions when dining out.

 Feedback Sessions, Usability Testing, Cognitive Walkthroughs

 Our initial assumption needed to be tweaked.
-We found a burgeoning trend from our data that students face more frustrations when trying to decide where to go out to eat and discovering what food items meet their dietary needs at restaurants.
-We made a decision to pivot our problem space to restaurant going instead of grocery shopping.
+We found a burgeoning trend from our data that our users faced more frustrations when trying to decide where to go out to eat and discovering what food items met their dietary needs at restaurants.
+We made a decision to pivot our problem space to eating out instead of grocery shopping.

 By doing an affinity map, we were able to extract key pain points: